paritytech/license-scanner/README.md

 yarn build

 # use `scan` for scanning
-yarn start scan /directory/or/file [...more/directories/or/files]
+yarn start -- scan /directory/or/file [...more/directories/or/files]

+# Mark the end of variadic options with a `--` or another non-variadic `--xxx` option
+yarn start -- scan --exclude target/debug target/release -- /directory/or/file
+yarn start -- scan --exclude target/debug target/release --log-level debug /directory/or/file

 # after the scan is complete, optionally dump it to CSV
-yarn start dump /directory/or/file /output.csv
+yarn start -- dump /directory/or/file /output.csv
 ```

 If a single file is provided, the scan will be performed exclusively for that